|

 Official portal to France

-vacation guide 2007.
+Government vacation guide 2011.
 A wealth of practical information about tourism in

 France.
 In French.
 Unfortunately, the administration that produced it didn't